clj-pdf/clj-pdf/README.md

      :color [0 234 123]}

+#### Anchor

+An anchor can be a reference or a destination of a reference, it consists of the keyword :anchor followed by optional metadata and the content.
+The content consists of the following fields:

+* :style font
+* :leading number

+    {:style {:size 15 :style :bold} :leading 20}

+iText idiosynchorsies:

+* when both font style and leading number are specified the content must be a string
+* when leading number is specified content can be a chunk or a string
+* when only font style is specified content must be a string
+* if no font style or leading is specified then content can be a chunk, a phrase, or a string

+    [:anchor {:style {:size 15} :leading 20} "some anchor"]

+    [:anchor {}  [:phrase {:style :bold} "some anchor phrase"]]

+    [:anchor {} "plain anchor"]

 #### Chunk

 Chunk is the smallest component, it consists of the keyword :chunk a font and the content string